 4Department of Biological Sciences, Eastern Kentucky University, Richmond, KY 40475

 Magnaporthe oryzae is a pathogenic fungus responsible for rice blast disease.
 The terminal ends of M. oryzae chromosomes are unstable which allows for frequent rearrangement of the genome, a property that may be useful for adaptation.
 High-quality genome assemblies are required to investigate this mechanism.
 The genomes of M. oryzae strains Guy11 and U233 were selected for improvement with the goal of producing chromosome-level assemblies.
 Using MUMplot, the Guy11 and U233 contigs were aligned to two chromosome-level assemblies of M. oryzae strains (70-15 and LpKY97).
 The MUMplot data guided efforts to arrange and connect contigs, find mis-assemblies, and identify translocations.
 MinION raw reads of the Guy11 and U233 assemblies were used to verify MUMplot data.
-Raw read coverage was viewed in the Integrative Genomics Viewer, and BLAST reports gave information on contig connections.
+Raw read coverage was viewed in the Integrative Genomics Viewer, and BLAST reports gave information on connections.
 The subterminal regions of strain 70-15 were also used to guide the arrangement of Guy11 contigs, as these regions of 70-15 have been characterized, and 70-15 is a progeny strain of Guy11.

 The final number of Guy11 contigs was reduced from 33 to 23, and the number of U233 contigs was reduced from 49 to 43.
 In both genomes, mis-assemblies were found and corrected, and Escherichia coli DNA contamination was discovered.
 U233 had seven translocations in its assembly, but none were present in Guy11.
 Identifying the telomere-containing contigs enables future study of the terminal and subterminal regions of the genomes.
 The refined genomes can be used for reference-based assembly using Illumina reads to further improve other genome sequences.